 We remove all types of roof dust including blown insulation.
 Removal of roof dust is not as simple as a quick vacuum.
 Furthermore, the roof vacuum machine is not the type of machine that would be used in the home.
 Roof dust is fine, and the dust will destroy even what is regarded as industrial vacuum machines.
 For this reason, we have imported machines especially for the application of removing roof dust and blown in insulation.

 - Standard roof vacuum and removal of roof dust in the ceiling.

 - All our ceiling vacuum options include roof or ceiling space sanitizing.

 - Removal and dumping of all old ceiling insulation materials.

 - Roof space cleaning for removal of beach sand in the roof space.

-Why on earth would home owners want a roof vacuum?
-We don’t live in our roofs whats the point?
-In fact, our roofs contain the most harmful dust and chemicals.
-Many home owners would question how the roof dust can be harmful.
+Why on earth would homeowners want a roof vacuum?
+We don’t live in our roofs what’s the point of removing all the roof dust?
+Our roofs contain the most harmful dirt and chemicals.
+Many homeowners would question how roof dust can be detrimental to their health.

-- Road traffic causes airborne lead poison from petrol emissions.
-Particularly harmful to pregnant woman and young children.
+- Road traffic causes airborne Lead poison from petrol emissions.
+Particularly harmful to a pregnant woman and young children.

-- Asbestos roof dust especially in older homes.
+- Asbestos roof dust primarily found in older homes.

 - Factory emissions travel miles and settle on any roof.